CBHS Health logo

 Breast cancer

-The chance of a woman in Australia developing breast cancer is one in eight.
-It’s the most common cancer affecting women in Australia (besides non-melanoma skin cancer) and the second most common cancer to cause death in women, behind lung cancer.
+The chance of a woman in Australia developing breast cancer is around one in seven.
+It’s the most common cancer affecting Australian women and the second most common cancer to cause death in women, behind lung cancer.
 However, if found early, common forms of breast cancer generally have a good prognosis.
 When breast cancer is diagnosed through screening, it also reduces your chances of needing a mastectomy, which is breast removal surgery.

-You have more risk of developing breast cancer if you:
+You have a higher risk of developing breast cancer if you:

-• Have a family history of breast cancer or the inheritence of mutations in the genes (BRCA2, BRCA1 and CHEK2)
+• have a family history of breast cancer or the inheritance of mutations in the genes (BRCA2, BRCA1 and CHEK2)

-• Have experienced weight gain or are at an unhealthy weight range
+• have experienced weight gain or are carrying extra weight

 How do I get screened?